 Over the years, services have been held in a multitude of locations.
 Members who have been with the St. Nicholas Chaplaincy for fifty years remember celebrating the Eucharist in the Chaplain’s personal flat.
 St. Nicholas Chaplaincy currently worships at Agricola Church as part of our common service with the Finnish Lutheran Church.

-Frank North, Chaplain to Helsinki and Moscow (1920 onwards), Chaplain of St Andrew’s Moscow before he was expelled from Russia
+Frank North, Chaplain to Helsinki and Moscow (1920-1925), earlier the Chaplain of St Andrew’s Moscow before he was expelled from Russia

 Sydney Linton (1948–1951), first Chaplain after the Second World War